lfelipe1501/LEMPDocker/README.md

 #### Start the server.

 > [!important]
-> _**BEFORE RUNNING** the project you **MUST** edit the variables in the `.env` file
+> _**BEFORE RUNNING** the project, **YOU MUST** edit the variables in the `.env` file
-> before starting the environment to adjust the formula to your preferences_
+> before starting the environment to adjust the configuration according to your preferences._

 Start the server using the following command inside the directory you just cloned:
 ```console
 docker compose up -d
 ```

-## Restart the containers
+## Restart containers

-If you make changes to the php and nginx config files (ini, conf, etc) you must restart each container to apply these changes, with the respective commands:
+If you make changes to the PHP and Nginx configuration files (ini, conf, etc.), you need to restart each container to apply these changes, with the respective commands:

 Where `{CONTAINER_NAME}` is one of:

 * `{APP_NAME}-php`
 * `{APP_NAME}-nginx`
+* `{APP_NAME}-mariadb`

 `docker restart {CONTAINER_NAME}`

 > example: `docker restart lfsys-nginx`

-## Entering the containers
+## Access the containers

-You can use the following command to enter a container:
+You can use the following command to access a container:

 Where `{CONTAINER_NAME}` is one of: